 - Daydreaming.
 Cognitive distraction is as dangerous as visual or manual distraction.
 If you've ever arrived at work and don’t really remember the trip because you were so lost in thought, you were driving while distracted.

 - Stress.
 When people are under stress, they tend to drive aggressively and exceed the speed limit.
 Focusing on problems and emotions means you're not aware of the traffic signs and cars around you.

 While one of these distractions might be what caused the driver who hit you to lose focus, it won't be easy to prove.
 A lawyer experienced with distracted driving crashes can help.

 Our Car Accident Team Knows What to Look for in a Distracted Driving Crash

 If you were seriously injured in a crash that wasn’t your fault, you might be able to hold the other driver responsible for your losses if you can prove they were negligent.
 Under Massachusetts’ no-fault laws, you'll also have to show that you incurred at least $2,000 worth of reasonable medical expenses or suffered injuries resulting in permanent disfigurement or disability.

 Distracted driving is one form of negligence.
 In the absence of—or in addition to—other acts such as intoxication or breaking traffic laws, your lawyer can investigate the scene, examine the police report, request cell phone records, and interview witnesses to determine if the driver was distracted at the time of the crash.

-Don’t Let a Distracted Driver Get Away With It
+Don’t Let a Distracted Driver Get Away With Causing a Car Accident